zemoga/ui-test/README.md

 ## Layout HTML-CSS

-- Rely on HTML5 semantics
-- Rely on CSS3 features as possible
+- Rely on HTML5 semantics and CSS3 features as possible.
+Assume cool browsers such as Chrome, Firefox Safari and Edge, latest versions.

 Requirements:
 - [x] Use media queries to adapt the layout in small screens. (comp not provided, so use your creativity).